California firefighters make progress as wildfires push devastation and spread smoke across US West

 FOREST RANCH, Calif.
-(AP) — Firefighters made progress and were aided by improving weather Sunday in the battle against wildfires covering massive areas and leaving a trail of damage in the western United States, but further evacuations and resources have been necessary as thousands of personnel tackle the flames.
+(AP) — Firefighters made progress and were helped by improving weather over the weekend in the battle against wildfires covering massive areas in the western United States, but further evacuations have been necessary as thousands of personnel tackle the flames.

-The so-called Park Fire, the largest wildfire in California this year, was one of more than 100 blazes burning in the U.S. on Sunday, according to the National Interagency Fire Center.
-Some were sparked by the weather, with climate change increasing the frequency of lightning strikes as the western U.S. endures blistering heat and bone-dry conditions.
+The Park Fire, the largest wildfire in California this year and the sixth largest in the state's recorded history, was one of more than 100 large active wildfires burning in the U.S. on Monday.
+The man arrested on suspicion of starting the fire by pushing a burning car into a gully made his first appearance in court Monday and was charged with felony arson of an inhabited structure or property.

-The Park Fire had scorched an area greater than the city of Los Angeles as of Sunday, darkening the sky with smoke and engaging thousands of firefighters.
-The blaze spanned more than 562 square miles (1,455 square kilometers) of inland Northern California.
+The Park Fire had scorched more than 575 square miles (1,489 square kilometers), an area greater than the city of Los Angeles, as of Monday, according to CAL Fire.
+It destroyed more than 100 structures and threatened 4,200 more.

-Millions of people were under air quality alerts Sunday in the northwestern U.S. and western Canada.

-The Park Fire started Wednesday, when authorities say a man pushed a burning car into a gully in Chico and then fled.
-A man accused of setting the fire was arrested Thursday and is due in court Monday.

 Firefighters increased containment to 12% on Saturday, aided by cooler temperatures and more humidity, officials said.